-on your screen.
-You've just written your first script!
+... on your screen.

+Congratulations: you've just written your first script!

-Now set your hello file to be readable, but not executable by the afnog user and executable by the Group and by Other.
+Now set your hello file to be readable by everyone, NOT executable by the sysadm user, and executable by the Group and by Other.
 Can you figure out how to do this on your own?